eftekhar-hossain/Bengali-Hateful-Memes/Align-Before-Attend@EACL/README.md

 # Replace 'YOUR_FILE_ID' with the actual file ID from the Google Drive link.
 gdown.download("https://drive.google.com/uc?export=download&id=1ozTFUM7q27g7uckhPWUiQFwhROCiEUAc", "file.zip", quiet=False)
 ```
-After running the cell the dataset will be downloaded as **file.zip**
+After running the cell, the dataset will be downloaded as **file.zip**

 4. Unzip the file.zip